wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Capture of the U. S. sloop of war Frolic, by the British frigate Orpheus--capture of the British sloop of war L'Epervier, by the Peacock, Capt.
 Warrington--capture of the Reindeer, by the Wasp, Capt.
 Blakely--the Avon captured and sunk--U. S. vessels Syren and Rattlesnake captured--Admiral Cochrane declares the whole American coast in a state of blockade.

-NOW it happened, on the twenty-first day of the fourth month of the eighteen hundred and fourteenth year, that one of the strong ships of the king, called the Orpheus;
+NOW it happened, on the twenty-first day of the fourth month of the eighteen hundred and fourteenth year, that one of the strong ships of the king, called the Orpheus ;

 2 Being upon the waters of the great deep, fell in with a small vessel of the United States, called the Frolic, and made capture thereof.